An introductory animation regarding carpal tunnel syndrome - how it develops, the symptoms many people experience and how it can be managed.

 Official guidance on using a LimbO device to protect your plaster cast or splint from getting wet (e.g. when taking a shower or bathing).

-Audio soundbite from an BBC Radio Coventry & Warwickshire interview with Mr Andy Mahon on Sunday 3 March 2019 regarding our seven day service.
+Audio soundbite from an BBC Radio Coventry & Warwickshire interview with Mr Andrew Mahon on Sunday 3 March 2019 regarding our seven day service.

-We are also very grateful to Hand Therapy department at South Tees Hospitals NHS Foundation Trust, who have shared their excellent rehabilitation videos.
+We are also very grateful to Hand Therapy department at South Tees Hospitals NHS Foundation Trust, who during the covid-19 pandemic gave us permission to share their excellent rehabilitation videos.
 Please read the explanations carefully to know which exercises are suitable for your particular condition.
 Information on this site is intended to be used in conjunction with guidance from the health professional overseeing your care.
 If you experience persistent pain or discomfort, you should stop the exercises and contact either hand therapy (02476 966013) or our specialist hand nurse (02476 965072).

 Finger tendon gliding exercises